KlipperScreen/KlipperScreen/docs/FAQ.md

 The minimum required version of Python is 3.8.
 This requirement is checked during installation.

 ???
 "Using Older Python Versions"
-    If you need to use Python 3.7, you can do so with KlipperScreen v0.4.1 by running:
+    If you need to use Python 3.7, you can revert KlipperScreen to v0.4.1 Connect to the printer via SSH and:
     ```sh
+    cd ~/KlipperScreen
     git reset --hard v0.4.1
     ```